 *RTP may vary by jurisdiction

-The origin of the baccarat game dates back to the 1,400’s.
-Allegedly originating from the Italian word “baccara”, meaning zero, it is aptly named, as the face cards in this game are valued precisely zero.
-The correct origins remain a mystery, but one thing is established as the truth: it’s a blend of French and Italian influences.
-According to Crescent, some experts argue that it was invented by Felix Falguiere, who came up with the game using Tarot cards; others consider Macao as the precursor to baccarat.
+To truly appreciate the game available in our lobby today, one must understand its evolution.
+After all, modern online Baccarat is a refined product of centuries of iteration.
+The game’s lineage traces back to Italy and France, where variants like Chemin de Fer required players to actively take turns acting as the Banker, wagering their own funds against other players.
+According to Crescent, some experts argue that it was invented by Felix Falguiere, who created the game using Tarot cards.
+Others consider Macao the precursor to baccarat.
 The Italian wars were taking place during this period too, and it’s very likely that soldiers returning from the wars introduced it to France, where it further developed into versions like the extremely popular Baccarat en Banque and Chemin de Fer (Chemin de Fer is the variant that James Bond plays in the movies.)

 To play baccarat online, first, you should join our casino by completing the simple registration form.
 Next, you should find your preferred variant to play.
 Our RNG and live baccarat lobbies have plenty to choose from - Speed Baccarat, Salon Privé, Mega Baccarat, 3D Baccarat, Squeeze Baccarat, and many more.
 Once you’ve found your game, place your bet, and the game begins.
 Both Player and Banker positions receive two cards each, and the goal, as mentioned above, is for your selected position to be closer to 9 points total than the other.
 There are additional rules of the game that expand this simple concept, which we cover below.